dgilbertsei/media_acquiadam/README.md

 ## Module installation

-Download and install the media_acquiadam module and all dependencies.
+Download and install the acquiadam module and all dependencies.
 [See here for help with installing modules](https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules).

 - (2017-09-25) The current version of media_entity depends on entity (>=8.x-1.0-alpha3) which may have to be [installed manually](https://www.drupal.org/node/1499548)
 - The [Crop](https://www.drupal.org/project/crop) and Entity Browser IEF modules are recommended for increased functionality

 ### Step-by-step configuration guide

-This guide provides an example for how to implement the media_acquiadam module on your Drupal 8 site.
+This guide provides an example for how to implement the acquiadam module on your Drupal 8 site.
 See [https://docs.acquia.com/dam/integrate/drupal/](https://docs.acquia.com/dam/integrate/drupal/) for up to date information.

 ### Quick start configuration guide